Signed in as:

 filler@godaddy.com

 ADMISSION is $7 per child; adults and infants are free.
 Online ticketing is not available.
 Pay when you arrive and put payment in the cash box on the Farm Stand Porch (you'll find instructions there).
 Please enter both the number of adults and kids on our Log Book clipboard.
-Canterbury & Belmont residents can reserve a free pass from your local Public Library.
-Please leave your pass in the cash box.
+If you're a Season Pass holder, there is no fee, but please sign in on the log book clipboard.
+Canterbury residents can reserve a free pass from your local Public Library.
+Leave your filled-out pass in the grey lockbox on the wall.

 Hike at your own risk, and watch for slippery rocks!
 Sturdy shoes are recommended.
 The trails are not suitable for strollers; Please leave pets at home.